-Websites that prefer using HTTPS will often include in the HTTP version of the site an HTTP or JavaScript redirect to the HTTPS version of the site so that the client's browser will upgrade the connection to use HTTPS.
-Explain how an active man-in-the-middle attacker can prevent the upgrade to HTTPS from ever occurring.
+- a) Websites that prefer using HTTPS will often include in the HTTP version of the site an HTTP or JavaScript redirect to the HTTPS version of the site so that the client's browser will upgrade the connection to use HTTPS.
+Explain how an active man-in-the-middle attacker can prevent the upgrade to HTTPS from ever occurring. - b) Explain why basic key exchange (aka RSA key exchange) in TLS fails to provide forward security.